moneytransfers.com

 Moving money between Wise accounts based in the same country can be processed instantly by either party.

 International money transfers sent from a bank account in one country to an account holder in another country are processed in three stages: receiving, converting and delivering.
-The average time for this process to be complete is 3 business days.
+Quicker transfer speeds are available to those using a debit or credit card as payment, albeit with a higher fees attached.

 • Fast and easy transfer: the quickest way to send money overseas, paid for using debit or credit card, or a digital wallet like Google Pay.
 Albeit fast, this option is the most expensive.